 This RFA is competitive.
 Each Applicant must demonstrate its ability to carry out the activities for the grant for which it applies (called a "project").
 A review panel will evaluate the applications for each advertised grant according to the stated list of criteria in each project's description.
-The most responsive proposal/s will be recommended for a grant.
+The proposal/s with the highest score/s will be awarded the grant.